-Net Profit
+Net Loss

-The Group reported a net profit for the Reporting Year of approximately HK\$60.3 million, while the Group reported a net loss of approximately HK\$0.65 million for the Previous Reporting Period.
-The turnaround from net loss to net profit was primarily attributable to (i) an increase in revenue; (ii) an increase in gross profit margin; (iii) the launch of bungalows for sale under the Rural and wellness Project in Quzhou, the PRC; (iv) waiver of repayment obligation for a loan and (v) a fair value gain on investment properties through profit and loss, for the Reporting Year as compared with the corresponding period in 2020.
+The Group reported a net loss for the Reporting Year of approximately HK\$30.3 million, while the Group reported a net profit of approximately HK\$60.3 million for the Previous Reporting Period.
+The turnaround from net profit to net loss was primarily attributable to (i) an increase in construction costs in superstructure and construction projects in Hong Kong under the outbreak of the coronavirus disease; (ii) an increase in operating costs in the new photovoltaic project in Fengtai County; and (iii) an increase in provision for impairment losses on trade and other receivables, for the Reporting Year as compared with the Previous Reporting Period.